 The city's sporting pride FC Barcelona is located in the Les Corts district west of the city center, and this is where the impressive historic Camp Nou stadium is located.

-Next to the large Camp Nou is a slightly smaller stadium with the appropriate name Mini Style, and this is where FC Barcelona's reserves play their matches.
-It is somewhat cheaper and easier to get a ticket to these matches, and it is a cozy and differently relaxed football experience to watch ball here.
+Next to the large Camp Nou is a slightly smaller stadium aptly named Mini Estadi, and this is where FC Barcelona's reserves play their matches.
+It's somewhat cheaper and easier to get a ticket to these matches, and it's a cozy and differently relaxed football experience to watch ball here.

 Tickets for FC Barcelona's big matches can be difficult to get hold of, so it's a good idea to check the various ticket providers who have tickets for the matches if you're planning a trip to Barcelona.
 It is a pity to go in vain.